 - Artificial materials take much longer to decompose naturally, so it is important to take old clothes to special places for their proper disposal.

-How to celebrate
+How to take part

-When is Faux Fur Friday celebrated in 2022?
+When is Faux Fur Friday celebrated in 2023?

 Faux Fur Friday is observed on the first Friday of December each year.